-Dr. Selwyn's reliance on Verizon's earnings before income, taxes, depreciation and amortization ("EBITDA") projections is likewise misplaced.66 EBITDA [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] which is unsurprising given the owner's economics.
-Achieving these owner's economics will require additional capital expenditures,68 which Dr. Selwyn elsewhere recognizes must be counted,69 and which are not reflected in EBITDA.
+&lt;sup>64 See Verizon's Response to Cal Advocates Data Request V-9-1; Verizon Opening Testimony (Vasington) at 8-13.
+Transaction and customer migrations will tend to result in [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY].
+Dr. Selwyn's reliance on Verizon's earnings before income, taxes, depreciation and amortization ("EBITDA") projections is likewise misplaced.
+EBITDA [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] which is unsurprising given the owner's economics.
+Achieving these owner's economics will require additional capital expenditures, which Dr. Selwyn elsewhere recognizes must be counted, and which are not reflected in EBITDA.
 More fundamentally, as Dr. Israel explains, the [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] Stated more simply, if TracFone, under Verizon's ownership, is competitively successful, its earnings will grow.
-That does not mean that all of the benefits of reduced costs resulting from the Transaction will be pocketed by shareholders, as Dr. Selwyn surmises.
+That does not mean that all of the benefits of reduced costs resulting from &lt;sup>65 See also Israel Rebuttal Testimony at 29.

+&lt;sup>66 Selwyn Direct Testimony at 28-32.

+&lt;sup>68 VZW\000866 [Confidential-Lawyers Only].

+&lt;sup>69 Selwyn Direct Testimony at 65-66.

+the Transaction will be pocketed by shareholders, as Dr. Selwyn surmises.
 It means just the opposite.
 Finally, what ultimately matters for consumers is how competitive forces operate, not Verizon's May 2020 projections.
-While there is no doubt that Verizon will share a substantial portion of the cost savings resulting from the Transaction with customers, the precise extent and 66 Selwyn Direct Testimony at 28-32.
+While there is no doubt that Verizon will share a substantial portion of the cost savings resulting from the Transaction with customers, the precise extent and manner in which those savings are flowed through cannot be predicted with certainty.

-68 VZW_000866 [Confidential-Lawyers Only].

-69 Selwyn Direct Testimony at 65-66.

-manner in which those savings are flowed through cannot be predicted with certainty.
 The prices consumers pay will be determined by the thrust-and-parry of competition, not by internal estimates.
 And economics teaches that in this competitive environment, customers benefit when producers' costs decrease.
-B. The Transaction Will Make TracFone into a More Nimble Competitor [Paul Vasington] In their opening testimony, both Verizon71 and TracFone72 explained, with specific examples, how the current arms'-length relationship between TracFone, on the one hand, and Verizon and the other MNOs, on the other, impairs TracFone's ability to respond quickly to changing consumer desires, technological developments, and competitors' rapidly-changing offers.
-TracFone elaborated on this problem in its data response, which Dr. Selwyn quotes in his testimony.73 Neither Dr. Selwyn nor any of the other intervenor witnesses disputes this description of the status quo, nor do they dispute the benefits to competition and consumers resulting from TracFone's ability to bring new offerings to market more quickly if the Proposed Transaction is completed.
-Instead, Dr. Selwyn posits a different solution: TracFone could "petition[] the FCC to impose requirements on the three MNOs in their dealings with TracFone along the same lines as the FCC has imposed upon T-Mobile."74 But this speculation about what the FCC might do is irrelevant to this proceeding.
-No merger has ever been rejected because the benefits of the merger might otherwise be achievable through a hypothetical government mandate, nor should it.
-71 Verizon Opening Testimony (Vasington) at 13-14.
+B. The Transaction Will Make TracFone into a More Nimble Competitor [Paul Vasington] In their opening testimony, both Verizon and TracFone explained, with specific examples, how the current arms'-length relationship between TracFone, on the one hand, and Verizon and the other MNOs, on the other, impairs TracFone's ability to respond quickly to changing consumer desires, technological developments, and competitors' rapidly-changing offers.
+TracFone elaborated on this problem in its data response, which Dr. Selwyn quotes in his testimony.
+Neither Dr. Selwyn nor any of the other intervenor witnesses disputes this description of the status quo, nor do they dispute the benefits to competition and consumers resulting from TracFone's ability to bring new offerings to market more quickly if the Proposed Transaction is completed. &lt;sup>71 Verizon Opening Testimony (Vasington) at 13-14.

-72 Diaz Corona Opening Testimony at 12-15.
+&lt;sup>72 Diaz Corona Opening Testimony at 12-15.